-Microsoft Core Services Engineering (CSE, formerly Microsoft IT) manages one of the largest enterprise infrastructures in the world.
-The staged migration of more than 150,000 mailboxes from Exchange on-premises servers to Office 365 and Exchange Online in 2015—a multi-step process that took months.
+Microsoft Core Services Engineering and Operations (CSEO) manages one of the largest enterprise infrastructures in the world.
+CSEO planned and executed the staged migration of more than 150,000 mailboxes from Exchange on-premises servers to Office 365 and Exchange Online in 2015—a multistep process that spanned several months.

-By planning ahead and then applying lessons learned during early deployments, we accomplished the daunting task of moving most user mailboxes and decommissioning most on-premises Exchange servers.
-This paper describes the steps we took, the challenges we faced, and our recommendations for IT pros who face this migration journey.
-You can employ some of the practices and concepts discussed here to help with your own migration, or simply for tasks such as general enterprise service onboarding.
+By planning ahead and then applying lessons learned during early deployments, we accomplished our goal of moving nearly all user mailboxes and decommissioning the vast majority of on-premises Exchange servers.
+This paper describes the steps we took, the challenges we faced, and the lessons we learned that IT pros can benefit from as they prepare for their own migration.

-Note: This paper is based on the experience and recommendations of CSE and is not intended to serve as a procedural guide.
-Each enterprise environment is unique; therefore, each organization should adapt the plans and best practices to meet its specific operating system management needs.
+This paper is based on the experience of CSEO.
+It’s not intended to serve as a general procedural guide.
+Because each enterprise environment is unique, each organization should adapt the plans and best practices presented here to meet its specific needs.

-This paper is an edited version of the original paper and has been updated for length and to reflect product and organizational name changes.
+Note that this paper is an edited version of the original and has been updated for length and to reflect product and organizational name changes.

 Benefits of using Exchange Online

 Before releasing Office 365 to the public, Microsoft recognized the advantage—to both users and the company—of migrating to Exchange Online.
-Exchange Online offers many benefits to users, including:
+Those benefits include:

-- Continually updated Outlook Web App and Outlook 2013.
+- Continually updated Outlook Web App and Outlook client

-- Less time needed to support the email system, which freed up people for other projects focused on features and experiences
+- Less time needed to support email infrastructure, which freed up resources for other projects focused on features and experiences

 Planning and preparation were key

-Among other things, we thought about how to prioritize the migration.
+We took care to prioritize the migration methodically and thoughtfully.
 We determined which internal business applications would be affected by mailbox migration and decided how to test them.
-We also developed tools that both CSE and users could use to fix problems that arose.
+We also developed tools that both CSEO and users could use to fix problems that arose.

 But before any implementation could begin, we needed to tell everyone at Microsoft about changes coming to their email, coordinate with stakeholders, and prepare support teams.
-We had to confirm the migration process, so we knew it would work, and we had to find business-critical internal applications to make sure they would run.
-Finally, after everything was in place, we had to decide who would migrate first—and then set the date.
+We confirmed the migration process, so we knew it would work, and we identified business-critical internal applications to make sure they would run.

 The communication plan

 - CSEWeb.
 CSEWeb is a site on the Microsoft intranet that helps employees find support channels or self-service information about technologies used at Microsoft.
-We published a matrix that listed email features before and after migration.
+We published a matrix to CSEWeb that listed email features before and after migration.
 This helped set user expectations early by explaining the features they would gain or lose.

 The communication cadence

 Our communication plan included a series of emails to inform people about the upcoming migration.
-After trialing different timing for our emails and reviewing user satisfaction scores, we set up a schedule for user notification.
-The initial, All-in email went out two weeks before migration, a Scheduled email was sent two weeks before migration, and a Welcome email was sent immediately upon successful migration.
-Although some people said that this schedule did not give them enough warning, most paid attention and said it was enough time to prepare for the migration without forgetting about it.
+After trialing different timing for our emails and revieFwing user satisfaction scores, we set up a schedule for user notification.
+The initial, All-in email went out two weeks before migration, a Scheduled email was sent two days before migration, and a Welcome email was sent immediately upon successful migration.
+Although some people complained that this schedule didn’t give them enough warning, most agreed that it left enough time to prepare for the migration.

-We also set up a couple of contingency email templates to use if a migration would be delayed or if there were problems during migration.
+We also set up contingency email templates to use if a migration would be delayed or if there were problems during migration.

-The All-in email telling people about migrating to Exchange Online came from a high-level executive.
+The All-in email notifying people of the migration to Exchange Online came from a high-level executive.
 We decided on a top-down approach so that users would be more at ease with their executive leadership team paving the way forward.
-It notified people that their email would be moving soon and to watch for a follow-up email with more information.
+It notified people that their email would soon be moving and that they would receive a follow-up email with more information.

 We sent the Scheduled email two business days before the migration.
-That email told people the date their email would migrate and any changes they might experience.
-We eventually added, “Please read this email and take appropriate action or you may lose email access.”
-It also gave instructions such as:
+That email informed people of the date their email would migrate and any changes they might experience.
+We added, “Please read this email and take appropriate action or you may lose email access.”
+It also gave instructions to:

-- Using their user name (email@example.com) to log in to their mailbox instead of the Domain\alias format.
+- Use their username (firstname.lastname@example.org) to log in to their mailbox instead of the domain\alias format.

-- Using Outlook Web Access (OWA) and Exchange ActiveSync (EAS) and the new web addresses of each.
+- Use Outlook Web Access (OWA) and Exchange ActiveSync (EAS) and the new web addresses of each.

-- Updating to the latest version of Outlook before migration.
+- Update to the latest version of Outlook before migration.

-- Contacting support, along with links to ITWeb and MySetup.
+- Contact support, along with links to CSEWeb and MySetup.

 We sent the Welcome email immediately after migrating a group of users.
 We welcomed them to the Exchange Online service, thanked them for their patience, and pointed out differences in the new experience.
 It was similar to the Scheduled email, but it contained more detail.

-Note: Users would obviously not see the Welcome message if their email went down during the migration.
+Users would obviously not see the Welcome message if their email went down during the migration.
 Using the Scheduled message, they could find support information on the CSEWeb pages as well as finding their current service on the MySetup page at any time in the process.
-Finding their current service status told users if their migration succeeded or not.
+Finding their current service status told users whether their migration had succeeded.

-After migration, users’ mobile devices stopped synchronizing email until they reconfigured them by correcting the EAS address in configuration settings.
-For users, this was one obvious way to know that they were successfully migrated.
+After migration, users’ mobile devices stopped synchronizing email until users reconfigured them by correcting the EAS address in configuration settings.
+For users, this was one obvious way to know that they had successfully migrated.

 An Incident email was sent when something went wrong.
 It described the incident and the resolution, and it reminded users that they could check the status of their service on the MySetup page.